 Safia Monney was born in 1979 in Saarbrücken and lives as a novelist and writer in Paris.
 At the moment she is developing her own TV series for VOX.
-She studied acting at the conservatory of the City of Vienna and communication science at the LMU in Munich, sat in on the Bavarian Radio and was an editor at the student radio M94.5.
-As an actress, she worked at the Munich Kammerspiele, played in several German film and TV productions, gave literary readings and was featured in an audio play.
+She studied acting at the conservatory of the City of Vienna and communication science at the LMU in Munich.
+As an actress, she worked at the Munich Kammerspiele and played in several German film and TV productions.
 She lives in Paris and at the French Atlantic coast.
 Ich traf Gott und sie heißt Miranda is her third novel.

 Sophie Albers was born in Hamburg in 1970.
 She studied film, history and literature and worked as a journalist for various magazines.
 Since 2008, she is an arts editor at stern.de.
 She lives in Berlin.
 Wunderland is her first novel.

 Barbara v.
 Bechtolsheim studied Literature, Psychology, Philosophy and Biology in Bonn, Munich and Stanford/ USA.
 Today she works as an interpreter and teaches literature in Berlin.
 Since 1988, she translates contemporary fiction by authors such as Mavis Gallant, Toni Morrison and Joyce Carol Oates.
 What's more, she translates biographies and non-fiction books i.e. The News by Alain de Botton.
 In fall 2021, her book Beziehungskünstler will be published at Insel Verlag.